-Tough, Smart Lawyers at Kurtz & Blum Shares How a Knowledgeable Raleigh DWI Attorney Can Help If You Are Charged with Driving While Impaired
+How a Knowledgeable Raleigh DWI Lawyer Can Help if You are Charged with Driving While Impaired

 The Answer to a Common DWI Related Question from Savvy and Seasoned Criminal Defense Attorneys

-If you are charged with Driving While Impaired, your license will immediately be revoked.
+If you are charged with DWI (or DUI), your license will immediately be revoked.
 It is important to get advice from a Raleigh DWI attorney who is knowledgeable in local regulations to help you navigate this complex area of the law.

 If you took the breath test either at the police station or in the mobile unit that the police call the BAT-mobile, or breath alcohol testing mobile, your license will be revoked for 30 days, just because you are accused.
 After 10 days, you will be eligible for a pretrial limited driving privilege.
 A limited driving privilege in North Carolina will allow you to drive for certain purposes at certain times.
 You may drive for work or school; maintaining your household, which means things like taking your children to school or buying groceries; for taking DWI classes, which you will be ordered to do if you are convicted of DWI; for doing community service, which you will probably be ordered to do if you are convicted; and for medical emergencies.
 You must do certain things to qualify.